| Medical Dictionary |

 NIH: National Cancer Institute

 Breast cancer is a cancer that starts in breast tissue.
 It happens when cells in the breast change and grow out of control.
-The cells usually form a tumor.
+New cells grow even when you don't need them, and old cells don't die when they should.
+These extra cells can form a mass called a tumor.

 Sometimes the cancer does not spread any further.
 This is called "in situ."
 If the cancer spreads outside the breast, the cancer is called "invasive."
 It may just spread to nearby tissues and lymph nodes.
 Or the cancer may metastasize (spread to other parts of the body) through the lymph system or the blood.